fixstars/ion-kit/python/ionpy/module/windows/README.md

-Please include 3 dll in this directory if you are using windows.
+Please include 3 .dll libraries in this directory if you are using windows.
 ```
 windows
 ├──ion-core.dll